asmodeus812/elearning/java-se-study/java-interface/2-collectors-and-collections.md

 - minBy(comparator) - based on the applied comparator on each element in the source collection returns an optional value that represents the minimum element based on the comparator, empty optional of the collection is empty
-- maxBy(comparator)-based on the applied comparator on each element in the source collection returns an optional value that represents the maximum element based on the comparator, empty optional of the collection is empty
+- maxBy(comparator) - based on the applied comparator on each element in the source collection returns an optional value that represents the maximum element based on the comparator, empty optional of the collection is empty

 ## Caveats